tapfortap/Documentation/unity/integration.md

     var interstitial = Interstitial.loadAchievementInterstitial ("You beat the level!", "a free gift!", "http://yourdomain.com/app_logo.png");
 ```

-## Step 4 - Send Optional Information About Your Users
+## Step 4 - Send Information About Your Users (Optional)

-If you have information about your users that your privacy policy allows you to share with us,
-you can improve performance and revenue by passing it along.
+If you have information about your users that your privacy policy allows you to share with us, you can improve performance and revenue by passing it along.
 We accept year of birth, gender, location, and the account ID of users on your system.

 ```c#